DiviyaBhavaani/AI-Powered-IT-Operations-Insights-Dashboard/README.md

 - create executive style metrics and trend views
 - predict whether an incident is likely to breach SLA
 - surface operational bottlenecks by category, region, and team
-- generate concise AI-assisted summaries for decision support
+- generate concise AI assisted summaries for decision support

 ---